 ##### snipped #####

 Look for the target in the first column.
-The Used by field shows the current reference count followed by dependent module names, so a nonzero value usually means something is still holding the module open.
+The Used by field shows the current reference count followed by dependent module names, so a nonzero value means another module or kernel user may still be holding the module open.

 2. Preview the dependency-aware removal path before making the change.